Cobra Health Plans and Health Insurance Alternatives in North Carolina

 Individual North Carolina health insurance plans can be tailored to fit your needs.
 First, you can pick from various health insurance options and select the plan that best fits your individual or family’s needs.
 Above all, you can save further on your monthly premium by increasing deductibles, carving out benefits, etc.

 Individual health insurance plans come with a wide variety of options.
-You can choose from high-deductible plans, HSA-compatible plans, student plans, and short-term plans for those transitioning between employers and more.
+You can choose from high-deductible plans, HSA-compatible plans, student plans, and more.
 This provides greater flexibility for you to find the plan that best fits your needs and budget.

 4. COBRA Does Not Offer Choice